europeana/Labs/api/record.md

 layout: "api-page"
 title: Record
 published: true
-excerpt: "Retrieving a single record from the dataset"
+excerpt: Retrieving a single record from the dataset
 ---

 * TOC